polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

             // caller of this function is.
             let sender = ensure_signed(origin)?;

-            // Verify that the specified proof has not been claimed yet ensure!(!Proofs::<T>::exists(&proof), "This proof has already been claimed.");
+            // Verify that the specified proof has not been claimed yet or error with the message ensure!(!Proofs::<T>::exists(&proof), "This proof has already been claimed.");

             // Call another Substrate runtime module to get the current block number